ticky/winnt-tweaks/readme.md

 These tweaks operate for the currently logged in user only.

-*   Adjusts Alt+Tab switcher size for larger screens
 * Explorer defaults
   * Disable hover delay on taskbar previews
   * Show hidden files and all file extensions
   * Run Explorer windows in separate process
   * Disable Sharing Wizard
   * Disable Aero Peek for desktop
   * Large icons in taskbar
   * Taskbar on grouping with no label setting
 * Start menu defaults
   * Show Computer as menu
   * Hide Network Connections
   * Hide Program Access and Defaults
   * Hide Printers
   * Show Downloads as link
   * Hide Music
   * Show Network as link
   * Show User as link
   * Show Pictures as link
   * Hide Run (You can use "search programs and files" for this anyway
   * Show Videos as link
   * Don't show Administrative Tools in the root
   * Hide Games
   * Hide Help
+* Preconfigure TortoiseSVN
+  * Disable Aero glass dialogs
+  * Show `Checkout`, `Update`, `Commit`, `Log`, `Repo Browser`, `Rename`, `Delete`, `Revert`, `Clean Up`, `Branch`, `Switch` and `Merge` in top-level Explorer context menu.
+  * Auto-close if no merges, adds or deletes
+  * Always close dialogs for local operations
+  * Set fonts to Consolas
+  * Preconfigure ignores for .Net and ReSharper, as well as ignoring miscellaneous filesystem junk from Windows and OS X.

 ## Requirements